thalleslmF/actions-license/README.md

 # actions-license
-This action checks the license headers in the files of  pull requests Inspired on [Deno license checker]
+This action checks the license headers in the files of  pull requests Inspired on [Deno License Checker]

 # Usage